Orlando Arcia Player Props: Braves vs. Mets

 Orlando Arcia Player Prop Bets: Braves vs. Mets - August 12

-The Atlanta Braves, including Orlando Arcia and his .686 slugging percentage over his past 10 games, take on starter Denyi Reyes and the New York Mets at Citi Field, Saturday at 1:10 PM ET.
+On Saturday, Orlando Arcia (.686 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves play the New York Mets, whose starting pitcher will be Jose Quintana.
+First pitch is at 7:15 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Mets.
+He had a hitless showing in his most recent game (0-for-4) against the Mets.

 Orlando Arcia Game Info & Props vs. the Mets